IntuitionLabs

 Phase 1 trials are first-in-human studies designed to evaluate a drug's safety profile, pharmacokinetics, and tolerable dose range.
 These studies enroll a small cohort (typically 20-100 subjects) and usually last several months.
 Most volunteers are healthy, though patient populations (e.g. oncology, HIV) may be used if the drug is expected to have unacceptable toxicity in healthy people.
 Common designs include single-ascending-dose (SAD) and multiple-ascending-dose (MAD) regimens, sometimes with sentinel dosing to mitigate risk.
 Investigators carefully monitor subjects for dose-limiting toxicities and measure drug absorption, metabolism, and excretion.
 If multiple doses or regimens are tested, crossover or parallel designs may be used with intensive pharmacokinetic (PK) sampling.

-Key Phase 1 metrics include dose escalation rules (e.g. “3+3” design), cohorts of 3–6 per dose, and predefined stopping criteria.
+Key Phase 1 metrics include dose escalation rules (e.g. "3+3" design), cohorts of 3-6 per dose, and predefined stopping criteria.
 By the end of Phase 1, sponsors identify the maximum tolerated dose (MTD) and generate preliminary safety data to inform Phase 2.
-Historically, about 70% of investigational drugs proceed from Phase 1 to Phase 2.
+Recent industry data indicates that approximately 54% of investigational drugs proceed from Phase 1 to Phase 2, according to benchmarking studies from major pharmaceutical companies.
 Phase 1 trials are relatively short (often <1 year) and less expensive than later phases.
-A study of U.S. trials estimated Phase 1 costs at roughly $1.4–6.6 million (varying by complexity and therapeutic area).
-The typical sample size (20–100) and short duration contribute to lower overall cost and time for Phase 1.
+A study of U.S. trials estimated Phase 1 costs at roughly $1.4-6.6 million (varying by complexity and therapeutic area).
+The typical sample size (20-100) and short duration contribute to lower overall cost and time for Phase 1.

-IT Implications – Phase 1.
+IT Implications - Phase 1.
 Even small early-phase trials require validated IT systems.
 Electronic data capture (EDC) systems or eCRFs ensure reliable recording of safety labs and PK concentrations.
 Since data volume is low, sponsors may permit investigational sites to enter data directly into an EDC or use secure spreadsheets that later upload to a database.
-Nevertheless, all systems must be validated and secured: for example, part 11 requires audit trails on eCRF fields and user authentication.
+Nevertheless, all systems must be validated and secured: for example, Part 11 requires audit trails on eCRF fields and user authentication.
 IT personnel should integrate clinical labs via LIS (Laboratory Information Systems) interfaces to reduce transcription errors.
 Because Phase 1 often involves intense safety monitoring, some sponsors use electronic source (eSource) capture to directly log vital signs and ECG results.
-FDA’s eSource guidance encourages capturing data electronically at the source and tracing it through to submission, which can reduce errors.
+FDA's eSource guidance encourages capturing data electronically at the source and tracing it through to submission, which can reduce errors.
+In 2024, Medidata announced Rave Lite, specifically designed for Phase I and Phase IV studies with streamlined EDC capabilities.
 In short, Phase 1 IT work focuses on reliable PK/PD data collection and ensuring traceability of safety data (including metadata and time stamps), all under rigorous quality controls.

 Phase 2: Efficacy and Dose Optimization

 Phase 2 trials expand evaluation to patients with the target disease, to explore efficacy, optimal dosing, and continued safety.
-These trials typically enroll ~100–300 patients and last from several months up to about two years.
+These trials typically enroll ~100-300 patients and last from several months up to about two years.
 A Phase 2 protocol often tests multiple dose levels (dose-ranging studies) or compares drug vs. placebo/active control, using endpoints that suggest therapeutic effect (e.g. tumor response, biomarker changes, symptom scales).
 Phase 2 endpoints may be surrogate or intermediate measures, since pivotal outcomes may take longer to emerge.
 Statistically, Phase 2 trials are not usually powered for definitive proof of benefit, but to estimate effect size and refine protocols.
-Approximately 33% of drugs enter Phase 3 after Phase 2.
+The lowest success rates occur in Phase 2 research, where only approximately 31-34% of drugs proceed to Phase 3 due to difficulties in obtaining proof-of-concept data.

 Phase 2 designs vary widely by indication.
 Some trials are single-arm (no control) to get early efficacy signals, while others are randomized, double-blind controlled studies.
 A Data Safety Monitoring Board (DSMB) often oversees larger Phase 2 trials to review ongoing safety.
 Endpoints and sample sizes are chosen to balance resource limits with the need to detect clinically meaningful effects.
 Average costs are higher than Phase 1 - on the order of $7.0-19.6 million per trial in the U.S. - reflecting more patients, longer duration, and complex endpoint assessments.
 Trial durations also tend to lengthen (e.g. 1-2 years) as sponsors gather enough events to gauge efficacy and continue safety monitoring.